Richard Crawford White: Personal life

 White was married twice.
 His first marriage in 1949 to Katherine Huffman produced three sons, Rodrick, Richard, and Raymond.
 After her death in 1972, White married the former Kathleen Fitzgerald in 1973.
 The second marriage produced one daughter, Bonnie, two sons, Sean and Brian, and one step-son, Kenneth.

+Death and burial

 White died on February 18, 1998.
-He was interred at Arlington National Cemetery, in Arlington, Virginia, in area 7A.
+He was interred at Arlington National Cemetery, in Arlington, Virginia.